MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-shopify.md

 Companies have different rules on how and what items to expose to Shopify as available stock.

 You can extend the **Shpfy Stock Calculation** enum by adding your own options.
 You'll also need to add your own implementation of the **Shpfy Stock Calculation** interface.
-Remember to add implementaion `Shpfy Can Have Stock` for `Shpfy IStock Available`.
+Remember to add the implementation `Shpfy Can Have Stock` for `Shpfy IStock Available`.

 To learn more about standard inventory calculation, go to [Sync inventory to Shopify](/dynamics365/business-central/shopify/synchronize-items#sync-inventory-to-shopify).